 (ii) Highlight the expected population increase after the Industrial Revolution.

 (iii) Show how the family size was influenced by both environmental restraints and social attitudes before and after the Industrial Revolution.

 (iv) The two theories mention why family size shrinks when prosperity is high.

-(v) Argues the studies of social behaviours are more effective than models based on evolution in demographic patterns.
+(v) Argues that studies of social behaviors are more effective than models based on evolution in demographic patterns.